Invasions of Afghanistan

-Afghanistan is a mountainous landlocked country at the crossroads of Central and South (Southern) Asia.
-Some of the invaders in the history of Afghanistan include the Maurya Empire, the Ancient Macedonian Empire of Alexander the Great of Macedon, the Rashidun Caliphate, the Mongol Empire led by Genghis Khan, the Timurid Empire of Timur, the Mughal Empire, various Persian Empires, the British Empire, the Soviet Union, and most recently the United States with a number of allies in response to the September 11 attacks.
-A reduced number of NATO troops remained in the country in support of the government under the U.S.–Afghanistan Strategic Partnership Agreement.
-Just prior to American withdrawal in 2021, the Taliban regained control of the capital Kabul and most of the country.
+Afghanistan is a mountainous landlocked country at the crossroads of Central Asia and South Asia.
+Some of the invaders in the history of Afghanistan include the Maurya Empire, the ancient Macedonian Empire of Alexander the Great, the Rashidun Caliphate, the Mongol Empire led by Genghis Khan, the Ghaznavid Empire of Turkic Mahmud of Ghazni, the Ghurid Dynasty of Muhammad of Ghor the Timurid Empire of Timur, the Mughal Empire, various Persian Empires, the British Empire, the Soviet Union, and most recently the United States with a number of allies.
+A reduced number of NATO troops remained in the country in support of the government.
+Just prior to the American withdrawal in 2021, the Taliban regained control of the capital Kabul and most of the country.
 They changed Afghanistan's official name to the Islamic Emirate of Afghanistan.

 Purpose

-From a geopolitical perspective, controlling Afghanistan is vital in controlling the rest of Southern Asia, or getting a passage through Central Asia, reflecting its geographic position in the region.
+From a geopolitical perspective, controlling Afghanistan is vital in acquiring a passage through Central Asia or controlling the rest of South Asia, reflecting its geographic position in the region.
 Afghanistan played an important part in the Great Game power struggles.
 Historically, the conquest of Afghanistan has also played an important role in the invasion of India from the west through the Khyber Pass.

-History
+History of Afghanistan

 Persian conquests

-While relatively little detail is known, parts of the region of modern day Afghanistan came under rule of the Median kingdom for a short time.
+While relatively little detail is known, parts of the region of modern day Afghanistan came under rule of the Medians for a short time.

 Afghanistan fell to the Achaemenid Empire after it was conquered by Darius I of Persia.
 The area was divided into several provinces called satrapies, which were each ruled by a governor, or satrap.
-These ancient satrapies included: Aria (Herat); Arachosia (Kandahar, Lashkar Gah, Bamiyan and Quetta); Bactriana (Balkh); Sattagydia (Ghazni); and Gandhara (Kabul, Jalalabad, Peshawar).
+These ancient satrapies included: Aria (Herat); Arachosia (Kandahar, Lashkar Gah, Bamiyan and Quetta); Bactriana (Balkh); and Gandhara (Kabul and Peshawar).